Required Permission: Settings management (Read more about permissions in User Groups)

 1.5.
 AWS Neptune (beta)

-Currently the IAM authentication to Neptune instance is not supported, ensure that IAM Authentication is turned off on Neptune instance.
+Currently, the IAM authentication to the Neptune instance is not supported, ensure that IAM Authentication is turned off on the Neptune instance.

 It is required to have either running EC2 instance or ALB (application load balancer), as Neptune instances are not visible from outside the VPC

-To use Graphlytic with Neptune, Graphlytic have to be able to communicate with Neptune instance.
+To use Graphlytic with Neptune, Graphlytic has to be able to communicate with Neptune instance.
 This can be achieved by having:

-• an EC2 instance with Graphlytic in the same subnet group as Neptune Instance,
+• an EC2 instance with Graphlytic in the same subnet group as the Neptune Instance,

 • or using ALB.